harvard-growth-lab/comtrade-conversion-weights/generator/src/matlab/readme.txt

 1. Prerequisites for Deployment

-Verify that version 9.10 (R2021a) of the MATLAB Runtime is installed.
+Verify that MATLAB Runtime(R2024b) is installed.
 If not, you can run the MATLAB Runtime installer.
 To find its location, enter